 Defining Distributed Agile Development/Teams

 Agile development is all about how remote teams work, collaborate, engage with client feedback while following agile practices.
+It is an incremental and highly adaptable style of project management.

 Practicing Agile methodology is a culture, not a set of guidelines or rules.
 It revolves around exploring business requirements, developing innovative solutions, faster and continuous delivery via team collaboration and communication.